Jake Jarman

 Jake Elmer Jarman (born 3 December 2001) is a British artistic gymnast and competes internationally for Great Britain and England.
-Representing Great Britain he is the 2023 World Champion on vault, the 2025 World Champion on floor, the 2024 Olympic floor exercise bronze medalist, and is a four-time European Champion.
-Representing England he is a four time Commonwealth Games champion and is the first English male gymnast to win four gold medals at a single Games (2022).
-He trains at Huntington Gymnastics club.
+Representing Great Britain, he is the 2023 World Champion on vault, the 2025 World Champion on floor, the 2024 Olympic floor exercise bronze medalist, and is a four-time European Champion.
+Representing England, he is a four-time Commonwealth Games champion and is the first English male gymnast to win four gold medals at a single Games (2022).
+He trains at Huntington Gymnastics Club.

 Early life

 Jarman was born on 3 December 2001 in Peterborough, England, to a British father and a Filipino mother from Cebu.
 In an interview with the Philippine Star, Jarman revealed that he lived in the Philippines for two years between the ages of three and five and still communicates with his Filipino relatives.

-Junior gymnastics career
+Gymnastics career

 2018

 In 2018, Jarman competed in the junior division of the European Championships, where he helped the British team take the silver medal behind Russia, and also picked up an individual silver on vault.